kammitama5/kammitama5.github.io/_posts/2023-12-27-Wednesday-December-27th.md

 good for them I guess (shrug).
 - Of course, continue with new papers!
 I had to stagger the start of some people who reached out about starting projects, so I guess I'll have to start those in the New Year.
 Right now I'm at capacity, but it's nice to have built this sort of research network, and to be able to work with people I want to work with!
+So in short, things have been great.

 ## Happy New Year
 - I'm finally starting to enjoy just doing research and being left to my devices, with people